-Incomparably situated along US-101 on the lake’s southeast shore, Lake Crescent Lodge (360/928-3211, open May-Jan. only, except for the Roosevelt Fireplace Cottages open on the weekends, $156 and up) was originally built in 1916 and has been hosting visitors ever since.
+Incomparably situated along US-101 on the lake’s southeast shore, Lake Crescent Lodge (360/928-3211 or 888/896-3818, open May-Jan. only, except for the Roosevelt Fireplace Cabins, open on the weekends, $156 and up) was originally built in 1915 and has been hosting visitors ever since.
 Fairly rustic rooms are available in the old lodge, which also has a cozy dining room.
-Other accommodations are available in the adjacent cabins and motel, though the whole place is booked solid on summer weekends, so reserve as soon as you can.
-Another nice place to stay is the Log Cabin Resort (360/928-3325 or 866/574-2708, camping from $25, rooms $125 and up), three miles north of US-101 on the “sunny northeast shore,” with lodge rooms and waterfront A-frame cabins.
+Other accommodations are available in the adjacent cabins and motel, though the whole place is booked solid on summer weekends, so reserve as early as you can.

 In the forested hills above US-101, Sol Duc Hot Springs Resort (866/476-5382, $170 and up) has family-friendly cabins and a restaurant set around a swimming pool and natural hot spring (around $15 for nonguests).